SirPepe/ornament/Readme.md

 Regular "proper" `addEventListener()` is obviously also always available.

-It should be noted that for build-in events that bubble, inline event handlers can be added to *any* element in order to facilitate event delegation.
+It should be noted that for built-in events that bubble, inline event handlers can be added to *any* element in order to facilitate event delegation.
 These event handlers are considered global event handlers, and all custom inline event handlers are obviously not global - they can only be used on the components that